top of page

 It's fair to assume that reporters will inevitably ask questions that players or coaches don't want to answer.
 But just as much as asking tough questions is part of the job, "No comment" is a very acceptable answer.

 The WNBA is experiencing exceptional growth.
-It's an exciting time, especially for reporters who have a love for the game and put in the work to ensure that portraying the human side of the players will endear them to fans not just today, but for generations to come.
+It's an exciting time, especially for reporters who have a love for the game.
+They work hard to ensure that portraying the human side of the players will endear them to fans not just today, but for generations to come.

 As the Sparks fight for the postseason, one truth is clear: trust between players and media can’t be the missing piece.
 Just as respect for the league grows, so must respect for those working to tell its stories.